12 Diverse Things to Do in Telluride in Winter (Beyond Skiing!)

 Their Whacked Out Wheat is another unique product that has taken medals at the Great American Beer Festival (2015) and World Beer Cup (2016 and 2018).

-Grab yourself a fat bike (tour or rental!) and discover the trail network on the Valley Floor.
+Grab yourself a fat bike (on a tour or get yourself a rental) and discover the trail network on the Valley Floor.
 The most famous trails are Bear Creek, starting right in the town, and Jurassic, stretching from Mountain Village to the Valley Floor.

-If you don’t like exploring trails on your own, join custom tours organized by various companies like Bootdoctors and Paragon Outdoors, Telluride Brewing Company Tour, and the Telluride Adventure Centre.
+If you don’t like exploring trails on your own, join custom tours organized by various companies like Bootdoctors/Paragon Outdoors, Telluride Brewing Company, and the Telluride Adventure Center (at the resort).

 If you’re a newcomer and want to try your skills at fat biking in Telluride, renting a bike is an option for you.